External secondment procedures

-- Pro rata annual leave and annual leave loading;
+- Pro rata annual leave and leave loading;

 - Pro rata long service leave;

-- Sick leave and other leave entitlements if any such forms of leave are taken during the secondment; and
+- Personal leave and other leave entitlements if any such forms of leave are taken during the secondment; and

 - An administration fee to cover the University's indirect overhead costs.

 9. Where it is identified that there will be shared benefits from the proposal, the question of payment of costs should be recorded in the formal written agreement (Memorandum of Understanding) and its terms advised to the seconded employee.